Join our team

 Role

-Geneva Call is seeking a highly qualified and experienced Head of Programme who will will provide overall leadership, technical oversight, management and strategic vision of the program of Geneva Call in South Sudan while managing staff and resources to ensure that the program meets its objectives and deliverable timely, qualitatively and within budget.
-The Head of Programme will work in a fluctuating and uncertain context and constantly adapt the answer of Geneva Call.
+Geneva Call is seeking a highly qualified and experienced Head of Programme who will provide overall leadership, technical oversight, management and strategic vision to the program of Geneva Call in Colombia while managing staff and resources to ensure that the program meets its objectives and deliverable timely, qualitatively and within budget.
+The Head of Programme will work in a fluctuating and uncertain context and will constantly adapt to the programmatic needs of Geneva Call, including possible direct interactions with armed groups.

 Duties and responsibilities